JeffHughes/AzureTableFramework/README.md

 # AzureTableFramework

 AzureTableFramework is an object mapper that enables .NET developers to work with Azure Table data using domain-specific objects.
-It eliminates the need for most of the data-access code that developers usually need to write
+It eliminates the need for most of the data-access code that developers usually need to write.

-(...or what I wanted EF7 to do for Azure Tables - In all fairness, Azure Tables are different enough from SQL Tables that it deserves its own library from a SQL-based EF).
+_(...or what I wanted EF7 to do for Azure Tables - In all fairness, Azure Tables are different enough from SQL Tables that it deserves its own library from a SQL-based EF)._

 Written in .Net Core (compatible with the full framework), it utilizes the official WindowsAzure.Storage API > 6.2.2